 Are you non-resident in the EU? (no physical office or address in the EU)

 Are you not sure whether you need to charge VAT for your services?

 Do you need to register your non-EU business in each EU country?

-Call us at 911 238 251 and ask for our specialist Pura Strong to answer your questions and get your business running in Europe, or use our contact form.
+Call us at 911 238 251 and ask for our specialist Pura Strong to answer your questions and get your business running in Europe.

 In 2012, the VAT place of supply rules changed: the transaction is declared to have taken place in the EU country of the customer rather than in the country of the supplier.
 That means any business selling or delivering services in the EU must get VAT registration and pay VAT to the country where the client is resident.
 This is regardless of whether the client is a business or consumer, and regardless of whether the supplier is based in the EU or outside the EU.